PLEASE READ CAREFULLY BEFORE DOWNLOADING THE SOFTWARE OR USING THE PRODUCT(S) OR SKYPE WEBSITES

 20.3 BINDING ARBITRATION AND CLASS ACTION WAIVER FOR UNITED STATES ACCOUNTS.
 If you select Pay by Mobile and your mobile phone account is registered with a mobile phone carrier in the USA or you reside in the USA, the following additional terms apply:

-(c) You may also litigate any dispute in a small claims court in your county of residence, if the dispute meets all requirements to be heard in the small claims court.
+(c) You may also litigate any dispute in a small claims court in your county of residence, or King County, Washington, or Santa Clara County, if the dispute meets all requirements to be heard in the small claims court.
 You may litigate in a small claims court whether or not you negotiated informally first.

 (e) Class Action Waiver.
 Any proceedings to resolve or litigate any dispute in any forum will be conducted solely on an individual basis.
-Neither you nor a Disputed Party will seek to have any dispute heard as a class action, private attorney general action, or in any other proceeding in which either party acts or proposes to act in a representative capacity.
+Neither you, Skype nor any other Disputed Party will seek to have any dispute heard as a class action, private attorney general action, or in any other proceeding in which any party acts or proposes to act in a representative capacity.
 No arbitration or proceeding will be combined with another without the prior written consent of all parties to all affected arbitrations or proceedings.

 (f) Any arbitration will be conducted by the American Arbitration Association (the “AAA”) under its Commercial Arbitration Rules.
 If you are an individual and use the Software or Products for personal or household use, or if the value of the dispute is $75,000 USD or less whether or not you are an individual or how you use them, its Supplementary Procedures for Consumer-Related Disputes will also apply.
 For more information, see adr.org or call +1-800-778-7879.
-In a dispute involving $75,000 USD or less, Skype will promptly reimburse your filing fees and pay the AAA’s and arbitrator’s fees.
-You and Skype agree to the terms governing procedures, fees and incentives at go.microsoft.com/fwlink/?linkid=275219.
+In a dispute involving $75,000 USD or less, Skype or other Disputed Parties will promptly reimburse your filing fees and pay the AAA’s and arbitrator’s fees.
+You, Skype and other Disputed Parties agree to the terms governing procedures, fees and incentives at go.microsoft.com/fwlink/?linkid=275219.
 To commence arbitration, submit the form available at go.microsoft.com/fwlink/?linkid=275627 to the AAA.
 You agree to commence arbitration only in your county of residence, in Santa Clara County, California, or another Disputed Party’s principal place of business in the USA.
 Skype and other Disputed Parties agree to commence arbitration only in your county of residence.

 (g) To the extent permitted by law, any claim or dispute relating to your use of Pay by Mobile must be filed within one year in small claims court (paragraph 20.3(c)) or in arbitration (paragraph 20.3(d)).
 The one-year period begins when the claim or dispute first could be filed.
 If such a claim or dispute is not filed within one year, it is permanently barred.